 It’s also incredibly popular and should help you penetrate your market more effectively.

-And there’s one other trick I think will help you build brand signals through social media even quicker.
+And there’s one other trick we think will help you build brand signals through social media even quicker.

 That’s to have your employees create profiles on these networks and link back to your company’s profile.